SuzetteSon/cat-alogue/README.md

   Molecules
   The Card components combining an text and a button, the navigation menu with icons and labels Organisms
-- Hader containing a logo, navigation menu, and search form; a product listing section with product cards.
+- Header containing a logo, navigation menu, and search form; a product listing section with product cards.
   Templates
   Pages